 After the procedure

-There is no bandage to apply, but a medical bra should be worn day and night during the first month.
-Patients will be able to go back to their normal activities after 1 week and sport activities can be resumed progressively after 1 month.
-Postoperative physical therapy will help the recovery proceed faster for good mobility in the arms and attaining the natural suppleness of the breast.
+There is no dressing, but a medical bra should be worn day and night during the first month.
+Patients will be able to go back to their normal activities after 1 week and sports activities can be resumed progressively after 1 month.
+Post-operative physiotherapy will help the recovery proceed faster for good mobility in the arms and attaining the natural suppleness of the breast.

 The definitive shape and volume of the breasts will be determined somewhere between 3 to 6 months following the surgery.
 Regular check-ups will be scheduled after the surgery.

-Following a breast augmentation in France, the patient will be given the implants traceability card, with references and serial numbers, along with the operative report after the surgery.
-It is strongly advised to replace implants after 10 years in order to avoid potential complications such as capsular contractures, etc….
+Following a breast augmentation in France, the patient will be given the implant traceability card, with references and serial numbers, along with the operative report after the surgery.
+It is strongly advised to replace implants after 10 years in order to avoid potential complications such as capsular contractures.

 Potential complications may include the following: